frnmst/cplint-installer/README.md

 specifically for Arch GNU/Linux distributions.

 ## Status
 This script should hopefully be a prelude to decent PKGUILD files.
+The idea is to put Swish in `/opt`, to create a script that runs `swipl run.pl` and to symlink it in `/usr/bin`.
+Finally it would be useful to write a systemd unit file, so Cplint on Swish could run as daemon.

 It has not been thoroughly tested and it brand-new, so beware.

 ## Dependencies (install before running the script)
 ```